 Please note: Students from the EU, EEA and Switzerland are not generally eligible for the UK (Home) fee status.
 Please refer to the international student rate.
 Irish citizens and those granted Settled status under the EU Settlement Scheme are eligible for UK (Home) fee status.
 There are also other circumstances where this may apply: See UKCISA for more information.

 Fees are funded by the University for those working or researching at Bath Spa University.

 Fees are paid module by module at proportional cost to the credit size.
 Fees stated for part time study are based on 90 credits (per year).

 Interested in applying?

-You’ll normally be required to possess an undergraduate degree awarded by a UK higher education institution, or an equivalent qualification from overseas.
-Applicants who do not possess an undergraduate degree, or equivalent professional qualification, but who have at least two years of work experience relevant to the programme are also welcome to apply, and will be invited to attend an admissions interview.
+You’ll normally be required to possess an undergraduate degree awarded by a UK higher education institution, or equivalent qualification from overseas.
+Applicants who do not possess an undergraduate degree, or equivalent professional qualification, but who have at least two years of work experience relevant to the programme are also welcome to apply and will be invited to attend an admissions interview.

 If you already hold a qualification such as a PGCert in HE (learning and teaching or academic practice), or a fellowship of the Higher Education Academy, the course can build on this towards a higher qualification.
 This course is consequently suitable primarily for those living and working in the UK, able to travel to Bath regularly for part time study alongside their work in HE.